Timothy Woods

 Meat grilling outdoors

-If you’ve ever wondered where the concept of pellet grills originated from, you have Traeger to thank for that.
+If you’ve ever wondered where pellet grills originated, you have Traeger to thank.

 Pellet grills were invented by Joe Traeger in 1985.
 In 1986, he went on to patent the idea, giving him the right to produce and sell Traeger pellet grills for 20 years [1].

-During those years, Traeger grills became the go-to company, ensuring reliability and great results.
+Traeger Grills became the go-to company during those years, ensuring reliability and great results.

 Since then, Traeger has developed their company in quite a few ways.
 To this day, they have remained the largest pellet grill manufacturer around.

 Traeger houses the largest range of grills on the market - from small to tall, from portable to professional-grade.
-Their Pro Series models are the best sellers due to reasonable prices as well as great functionality.
+Their Pro Series models are the best sellers due to reasonable prices and great functionality.

 It caused a lot of concerns due to a lack of quality.
 However, as of late, they have turned their game around and produced an excellent set of grills at affordable prices.